MobMonRob/PulsMeasurementStudien2/README.md

 The usage of the individual packages is described in the following sections.

+## Installation
 The project is implemented in Python 2.7. and uses ROS Melodic.
-Supported OS is Ubuntu.<br/>
-For the installation of ROS, see http://wiki.ros.org/melodic/Installation/Ubuntu

-## Installation
 ### Ubuntu
-ROS recommends using ubuntu 18.04, which you can find here http://releases.ubuntu.com/18.04.4/.
+ROS recommends using Ubuntu 18.04, which you can find here http://releases.ubuntu.com/18.04.4/.

 ### ROS
-For the installation of ROS Melodic, visit http://wiki.ros.org/melodic/Installation/Ubuntu.
+For the installation of ROS Melodic, see http://wiki.ros.org/melodic/Installation/Ubuntu.

 ### Project
+Clone the repository with it's submodules and run catkin_make in order to install project.
 ```sh
 git clone --recurse-submodules -j8 https://github.com/MobMonRob/PulsMeasurementStudien2.git
 cd PulsMeasurementStudien2